-“We are normally all here at dusk.
+“We are all here at dusk.
 The nocturnals are waking up and the diurnals are going to sleep: but we must all drink.”
-And with that Pangolin curled himself up under the shade of the Melati bush and went back to sleep.
+And with that Pangolin curled himself back up under the shade of the Melati bush and went back to sleep.

 An hour later, Wu Han was back at the stream: and there, as Pangolin had said, were Tiger and Babirusa and Sea Snake and Anoa, among others (and not forgetting Black Macaque).
-Pangolin introduced them to Wu Han, who bowed down low.
+Pangolin introduced them to Wu Han, who bowed low.